Degree Sequences vs. Forests in Finite Graphs: Acknowledgements

 \section{Acknowledgements}

-We thank Alexander Postnikov for enlightening conversations, informing us in particular of the connections between degree sequences, score functions and zonotopes (the latter of which we have not ended up using in our above work).
-We also thank Sergei Shteiner for pointing out the alternative proof in \cite{KleitmanWinston}.
+The author thanks Darij Grinberg for introducing this project, for many helpful comments and guidance throughout its development, and for pointing out numerous relevant sources.
+The author thanks Alexander Postnikov for insights concerning the connections between degree sequences, score functions, and zonotopes (the latter of which ultimately did not play a role in the above work).
+The author also thanks Sergei Shteiner for pointing out the alternative proof in \cite{KleitmanWinston}.
+Finally, the author thanks V\'aclav Rozho\v{n} for drawing attention to the AI-generated proof of \eqref{conj} that has been presented above.

+Parts of the writing in Sections~\ref{sec.nbp} and~\ref{sec.opf} are generated by GPT-5.5, although such material has been carefully proofread and partially rewritten by the author.